KoinKeep/BitcoinSpoon/README.md

 Why Bitcoin Spoon?
 Because a spoon is not a fork.
 Bitcoin Spoon was written from scratch to run on more limited hardware.

+* Compile with ./compile.sh
+* Test by running ./test/test
+* Run the example with ./test/example
+* Check out the code in test/example.c to learn how to use the library.

 ## Getting Started

 ### Optionally you may initialize these items.
 If you initialize them, they must be done first